trigger-corp/Forge-Documentation/source/api/button.rst

 Sets the path to the HTML page that should be opened when the toolbar button is clicked

-.. js:function:: button.setUrl(url)
+.. js:function:: button.setUrl(url, success, error)

     :param string url: relative URL to the HTML to set as the toolbar button popup
-    :param function success: callback to be invoked when no errors occur
+    :param function() success: callback to be invoked when no errors occur
-    :param function error: callback to be invoked when an error occurs
+    :param function(content) error: called with details of any error which may occur

 ``onClicked.addListener``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~